armory/docs/content/en/cd-as-a-service/_index.md

 ## Overview of Armory CD-as-a-Service

 Armory CD-as-a-Service delivers intelligent deployment-as-a-service that supports advanced deployment strategies so developers can focus on building great code rather than deploying it.
 By automating code deployment across all of your Kubernetes environments, Armory CD-as-a-Service removes demands on developers and reduces the risk of service disruptions due to change failures.
-It does this by seamlessly integrating pre-production verification tasks with advanced production deployment strategies.
+It does this by seamlessly integrating preproduction verification tasks with advanced production deployment strategies.
 This mitigates risks by providing deployment flexibility while limiting blast radius, which leads to a better customer experience.
 Best of all, Armory CD-as-a-Service doesn’t require migrating to a new deployment platform.
 It easily plugs into any existing SDLC.

 {{< include "cdaas/mermaid/how-it-works.md" >}}